chrisdanbg/LynxAlert-Notification/README.md

 # USAGE

 Don't forget to import the style and script files into your project.
+The notification is stored in sessionStorage and displayed on the next page load.

 ```html
 <link rel="stylesheet" href="lynxalert.css">